-- 8. Switch to Layout view (click the View menu and click Layout view).
+- 8. Switch to layout view by clicking the View menu and clicking Layout View.
 You can see that the road has been added to your map. - 9.
-You zoomed in for editing (when you switched to data view), so type 1:28,000 in the Scale text box on the Standard toolbar and press Enter to set the map scale.
+You zoomed in for editing (when you switched to data view), so type "1:100,000" in the Map Scale text box on the Standard toolbar and press Enter to set the map scale.